 That when this is lacking their designs are wastage.
 They mostly use redundant forms and materials in their projects.
 This may not be wrong.

-However, I still believe that they never allowed themselves to see architectural design in all its dimensions.
+However, I still believe that they never allowed themselves to see the architectural design in all its dimensions.
 Thus, may always be limited to thinking within the box or within the budget.